Higher order stroboscopic averaged functions: a general relationship with Melnikov functions: Main result

 \section{Main result}

-Our main result provides a relationship between the distinct notions of higher order averaged functions given by the stroboscopic averaging method in Theorem \ref{thm:av1} and by the Melnikov-like procedure in Lemma \ref{lem:fund}.
+The main result of this paper establishes a general relationship between the distinct notions of higher order averaged functions provided by the stroboscopic averaging method in Theorem \ref{thm:av1} and by the Melnikov procedure in Lemma \ref{lem:fund}.